alvarozornoza/PIRS_Kautham/README.md

                OMPL_planner i_query j.xml

-     TO DO: create 8 benchmarking files of the type:
+     TO DO: Benchmark files were created but simulation must be tuned

-               bench_query i_RRT.xml (for the three RRT planners) bench_query i_PRM.xml (for the two PRM planners)